twota/terms-of-service-and-privacy-policy/README.md

 ▪If you are a consumer residing in the European Union, you retain all mandatory rights under applicable EU consumer protection law

 13. Intellectual Property

 All content within the app — excluding certain fonts, icons and images — is the intellectual property of Twota Technologies Inc. Any reproduction, distribution, or reuse of this content without prior written consent is strictly prohibited.

 13.1 Images/Icons Attribution Notice

-Some images/icons used in "Twota" are sourced from third-party libraries and are subject to their respective licenses.
+Some images/icons used in “Twota” are sourced from third-party libraries and are subject to their respective licenses.
 Full attribution and licensing details can be found at:

 Full Attribution and Licensing Details

 14. Third-Party Links

-"Twota" may contain links to third-party websites or services, which are provided solely for your convenience.
+“Twota” may contain links to third-party websites or services, which are provided solely for your convenience.
 We do not endorse and are not responsible for the content, privacy practices, or operations of any third-party websites or services.
 Accessing these links is at your own risk.

 15. Indemnification

 You agree to indemnify, defend, and hold harmless Twota Technologies Inc., along with its affiliates, officers, directors, employees, and agents from any claims, liabilities, damages, losses, or expenses — including reasonable legal fees — arising out of or related to your use of the app or any violation of these Terms.

 16. Force Majeure

 We are not liable for any delay or failure to perform resulting from causes beyond our reasonable control, including but not limited to natural disasters, internet outages, power failures, labor disputes, acts of government, or other unforeseen events.

 17. No Waiver

 Failure to enforce any provision of these Terms shall not be deemed a waiver of our right to enforce that provision or any other provision at a later time.

 18. Severability

 If any provision of these Terms is found to be invalid or unenforceable, the remaining provisions shall remain in full force and effect.

 19. Changes to the Service

 We may modify or discontinue features without prior notice.
 We are not liable for service changes.

 20. Feedback and Suggestions

 Any feedback or suggestions submitted by you become our property.
 We may use them without compensation.

-21. End-User License Agreement (EULA) – For iOS Users
+21. End-User License Agreement (EULA)

 21.1 Relationship with Apple

-This Agreement is between you and Twota Technologies Inc., not Apple Inc. Apple Inc. is not responsible for the "Twota" app or any of its content.
-Your use of "Twota" must also comply with the Apple Media Services Terms and Conditions.
+This Agreement is between you and Twota Technologies Inc., not Apple Inc. Apple Inc. is not responsible for the “Twota” app or any of its content.
+Your use of “Twota” must also comply with the Apple Media Services Terms and Conditions.
 Twota Technologies Inc., not Apple, is solely responsible for the Licensed Application and everything contained in it.

 21.2 License Scope

-Twota Technologies Inc. grants you a limited, non-transferable license to install and use "Twota" on any Apple-branded product that you own or control and as permitted under the Usage Rules in the Apple Media Services Terms and Conditions.
-You may also access and use "Twota" through Family Sharing or volume-purchasing arrangements provided by Apple.
+Twota Technologies Inc. grants you a limited, non-transferable license to install and use “Twota” on any Apple-branded product that you own or control and as permitted under the Usage Rules in the Apple Media Services Terms and Conditions.
+You may also access and use “Twota” through Family Sharing or volume-purchasing arrangements provided by Apple.

 21.3 Maintenance and Support

-Twota Technologies Inc. alone is responsible for providing any maintenance or support services for "Twota", as required by these Terms or applicable law.
-Apple Inc. has no obligation whatsoever to furnish any maintenance or support services for "Twota".
+Twota Technologies Inc. alone is responsible for providing any maintenance or support services for “Twota”, as required by these Terms or applicable law.
+Apple Inc. has no obligation whatsoever to furnish any maintenance or support services for “Twota”.

 21.4 Warranty

 Twota Technologies Inc. is solely responsible for any product warranties, whether express or implied by law, to the extent they have not been disclaimed under these Terms.
-If "Twota" fails to conform to any applicable warranty, you may notify Apple Inc., and Apple will refund the purchase price (if any) for the app to you.
-To the maximum extent permitted by law, Apple Inc. will have no other warranty obligation with respect to "Twota", and any other losses, liabilities, damages, costs, or expenses arising from a warranty failure are the sole responsibility of Twota Technologies Inc.
+If “Twota” fails to conform to any applicable warranty, you may notify Apple Inc., and Apple will refund the purchase price (if any) for the app to you.
+To the maximum extent permitted by law, Apple Inc. will have no other warranty obligation with respect to “Twota”, and any other losses, liabilities, damages, costs, or expenses arising from a warranty failure are the sole responsibility of Twota Technologies Inc.

 21.5 Product Claims

-Twota Technologies Inc., not Apple Inc., is responsible for addressing any claims made by you or a third party relating to your possession or use of "Twota".
-This includes, without limitation: (i) product-liability claims; (ii) claims that "Twota" fails to conform to any applicable legal or regulatory requirement; and (iii) claims arising under consumer-protection, privacy, or similar laws, including any use of HealthKit, HomeKit, or comparable frameworks.
+Twota Technologies Inc., not Apple Inc., is responsible for addressing any claims made by you or a third party relating to your possession or use of “Twota”.
+This includes, without limitation: (i) product-liability claims; (ii) claims that “Twota” fails to conform to any applicable legal or regulatory requirement; and (iii) claims arising under consumer-protection, privacy, or similar laws, including any use of HealthKit, HomeKit, or comparable frameworks.

 21.6 Intellectual-Property Rights

-If a third party claims that "Twota" or your possession and use of it infringe that third party's intellectual-property rights, Twota Technologies Inc., not Apple Inc., is solely responsible for investigating, defending, settling, and resolving such a claim.
+If a third party claims that “Twota” or your possession and use of it infringe that third party’s intellectual-property rights, Twota Technologies Inc., not Apple Inc., is solely responsible for investigating, defending, settling, and resolving such a claim.

 21.7 Legal Compliance

-By using "Twota", you represent and warrant that (i) you are not located in a country that is subject to a U.S. Government embargo or that has been designated by the U.S. Government as a "terrorist-supporting" country, and (ii) you are not listed on any U.S. Government list of prohibited or restricted parties.
+By using “Twota”, you represent and warrant that (i) you are not located in a country that is subject to a U.S. Government embargo or that has been designated by the U.S. Government as a “terrorist-supporting” country, and (ii) you are not listed on any U.S. Government list of prohibited or restricted parties.

 21.8 Developer Information

 ▪Developer Name: Twota Technologies Inc.

 ▪Registered Jurisdiction: British Columbia, Canada

 ▪Email: info@twota.ca

 ▪Website: www.twota.ca

 ▪Phone: (+1) 778-330-9682

-If you have any questions, complaints, or claims regarding "Twota", please contact us using the information above.
+If you have any questions, complaints, or claims regarding “Twota”, please contact us using the information above.

 21.9 Third-Party Terms

-When using "Twota", you must comply with all applicable third-party agreements.
-For example, if "Twota" allows communication over the internet or through your mobile network, you must ensure that such use does not violate your wireless-data-service agreement or any similar contract.
+When using “Twota”, you must comply with all applicable third-party agreements.
+For example, if “Twota” allows communication over the internet or through your mobile network, you must ensure that such use does not violate your wireless-data-service agreement or any similar contract.

 21.10 Third-Party Beneficiaries